CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-default-software.md

 It's commonly used in many research applications due to its stability, security, and flexibility.

-* Look and feel: Linux may look slightly different, depending on the “desktop environment” used.
+* **Look and feel**: Linux may look slightly different, depending on the “desktop environment” used.
 But don’t worry – it still has familiar elements like windows folders, and menus.
 You’ll find the main menu at the top left corner, where you can access all available software.

-* File structure: Instead of “My Documents” or drives labeled C: or D:, Linux has a different way of organizing files.
+* **File structure**: Instead of “My Documents” or drives labeled C: or D:, Linux has a different way of organizing files.
 The main directory starts with /, and you’ll see folders like /home for your personal files.

-* Benefits: Linux is built with security in mind, helping to keep your work safe and private.
+* **Benefits**: Linux is built with security in mind, helping to keep your work safe and private.
 It is very stable and less likely to crash, making it ideal for long or intensive computing tasks.

-### Security-related features of SD Desktop
+## Security-related features of SD Desktop

 SD Desktop is a secure environment designed specifically for analysing sensitive data.
 To protect this data, SD Desktop has certain features that may work differently than a regular computer.
 These security features ensure that your data stays safe, even when working with sensitive information.